ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Appendix {#appendix}

-The survey done in this document found several varying methods for DNS domain verification techniques across providers.
+The survey done in this document found several varying methods for DNS domain control validation techniques across providers.
 This Appendix lists them, for completeness.

-## Survey of Verification Techniques
+## Survey of Techniques

 ### TXT based {#txt-based}

-TXT record-based DNS domain verification is usually the default option for DNS verification.
+TXT records is usually the default option for domain control validation.
 The service provider asks the user to add a DNS TXT record (perhaps through their domain host or DNS provider) at the domain with a certain value.
 Then the service provider does a DNS TXT query for the domain being verified and checks that the correct value is present.
-For example, this is what a DNS TXT verification record could look like for a provider Foo:
+For example, this is what a DNS TXT record could look like for a provider Foo:

     example.com.
 IN   TXT   "237943648324687364"

 Here, the value "237943648324687364" serves as the randomly-generated TXT value being added to prove ownership of the domain to Foo provider.
 Note that in this construction provider Foo would have to query for all TXT records at "example.com" to get the validating record.
 Although the original DNS protocol specifications did not associate any semantics with the DNS TXT record, {{RFC1464}} describes how to use them to store attributes in the form of ASCII text key-value pairs for a particular domain.
-In practice, there is wide variation in the content of DNS TXT records used for domain verification, and they often do not follow the key-value pair model.
+In practice, there is wide variation in the content of DNS TXT records used for domain control validation, and they often do not follow the key-value pair model.
 Even so, the RDATA {{RFC1034}} portion of the DNS TXT record has to contain the value being used to verify the domain.
 The value is usually a Random Token in order to guarantee that the entity who requested that the domain be verified (i.e. the person managing the account at Foo provider) is the one who has (direct or delegated) access to DNS records for the domain.
 After a TXT record has been added, the service provider will usually take some time to verify that the DNS TXT record with the expected token exists for the domain.
 The generated token typically expires in a few days.
 See {{appendix}} for a survey of different implementations.

 Some providers use a suffix of `_PROVIDER_NAME-challenge` in the Name field of the TXT record challenge.
 For ACME, the full Host is `_acme-challenge.<YOUR_DOMAIN>`.
-Such patterns are useful for doing targeted domain verification.
+Such patterns are useful for doing targeted domain control validation.
 The ACME protocol {{RFC8555}} has a challenge type  `DNS-01` that lets a user prove domain ownership.
 In this challenge, an implementing CA asks you to create a TXT record with a randomly-generated token at `_acme-challenge.<YOUR_DOMAIN>`:

     _acme-challenge.example.com.
 IN  TXT "cE3A8qQpEzAIYq-T9DWNdLJ1_YRXamdxcjGTbzrOH5L"